fasiha/obsidian-ichi.moe-japanese/README.md

 ## Privacy

-This plugin sends text to the external service ichi.moe for analysis.
+This plugin sends text to the external service https://ichi.moe for analysis.
 Only the text you explicitly analyze is sent.
 No other data from your vault is transmitted.

 ## Credits

-- Powered by [ichi.moe](https://ichi.moe) and Ichiran, an excellent Japanese text analyzer
+- Powered by Ichiran/[ichi.moe](https://ichi.moe) and Ichiran, an excellent Japanese text analyzer
+- Ruby tag functionality powered by [JmdictFurigana](https://github.com/Doublevil/JmdictFurigana)
+- JmdictFurigana and Ichiran both build atop the legendary [JMdict](https://en.wikipedia.org/wiki/JMdict) project

 ## Development